matchmore/tech-blog/20180730/README.md

 #Part 2: Integrate Matchmore

 In this second part of the blog post, we are going to integrate Matchmore to our minimalist app.
-In case you have missed the first part, you can download the code of the app on this link [LINK_HERE](#).
+In case you have missed the first part, you can download the code of the app on [this link](https://github.com/matchmore/tech-blog/tree/feature/news-app/20180730).

 As a reminder, the goal of our app is to share news within a specific range and with an expiry date.
 The solution beheind the location-based news app could also be used for geofencing marketing.
 The app would trigger a notification when a potential customer enters a shop, or the area close to the shop, where there is a special discount on a product for example.